adambajguz/Typin/Readme.md

 Commands can be configured to take input from command line arguments.
 To do that, we need to add properties to the command and annotate them with special attributes.

-In CliFx, there are two types of argument bindings: **parameters** and **options**.
+In Typin, there are two types of argument bindings: **parameters** and **options**.
 Parameters are positional arguments that are identified by the order they appear in, while options are identified by their names.

 Here's an example command that calculates a logarithm of a value, which uses both a parameter and an option: